 We note that the ``$-$'' representation is only possible for even $n$, since it violates the condition $C_n^n = -1$ whenever $n$ is odd.
-Thus, $n=3$ is only consistent with a ``$+$'' representation, whereas $n=2,4,6$ can have a ``$-$'' representation which forces the mass to vanish at $n/2$ (closed) curves related by rotation and intersecting at the two points left invariant by rotation (the poles) (as shown in Fig.~\ref{HOTIPG11}, PGs $C_2$, $C_4$ and Fig.~\ref{HOTIPG22}, PG $C_6$).
-Two copies can be gapped out by adding the mass term $m_\br \bn_\br \cdot \bsigma \tau_z \otimes \mu_y$, which does not change sign under rotation and can be chosen to be positive everywhere.
-This means that rotations lead to $\Z_2$ classification as well, consistent with the discussion of the previous section.
+Thus, $n=3$ is only consistent with a ``$+$'' representation, whereas $n=2,4,6$ can have of either signature.
+A ``$-$'' representation in this case forces the mass to vanish at $n/2$ (closed) curves related by rotation and intersecting at the two points left invariant by rotation (the poles) (as shown in Fig.~\ref{PG} PGs $C_2$, $C_4$ and, $C_6$).
+We remark that these conclusions have already been drawn in Ref.\ \onlinecite{Fang17} using a slightly different language.

+Similar to the case of inversion, two copies of the described DSTI can be gapped out by adding the mass term $m_\br' (\bn_\br \cdot \bsigma) \tau_z \otimes \mu_y$, which does not change sign under rotation and can be chosen to be positive everywhere.
+This means that rotations lead to a $\Z_2$ classification as well, consistent with our general discussion.

 {\bf Mirror symmetry}: Mirror symmetry acts by inverting the position and momentum components perpendicular to the mirror plane and the spin component parallel to it.
 For example, the action of mirror symmetry about the $xy$ plane is implemented as \beq M_z: \quad (x,y,z) \rightarrow (x,y,-z), \qquad \bsigma \rightarrow \sigma_z \bsigma \sigma_z. \eeq In the mirror plane, $M_z$ flips the sign of $\bn_\br \cdot \bsigma$.
-Thus, in the ``$-$'' representation, implemented by taking the mirror to acts in the DSTI as $M_z^\tau = M_z \oplus M_z = M_z \otimes \tau_0$ (corresponding to $\eta^{(1)} = \eta^{(2)}$), the mass term $m_\br$ has to vanish in this plane.
-The ``$+$'' representation, on the other hand, is implemented in the DSTI as $M_z^\tau = M_z \oplus (-M_z) = M_z \otimes \tau_z$ (corresponding to $\eta^{(1)} = -\eta^{(2)}$) and does not impose a constraint on the mass term in the mirror plane leading to a completely gapped surface.
+Thus, in the ``$-$'' representation, implemented by taking the mirror to act in the DSTI as $M_z^\tau = M_z \oplus M_z = M_z \otimes \tau_0$ (corresponding to $\eta^{(1)} = \eta^{(2)}$), the mass term $m_\br$ has to vanish in this plane.
+The ``$+$'' representation, on the other hand, is implemented in the DSTI as $M_z^\tau = M_z \oplus (-M_z) = M_z \otimes \tau_z$ (corresponding to $\eta^{(1)} = -\eta^{(2)}$), which does not impose a constraint on the mass term in the mirror plane and leads to a completely gapped surface.